maxbiostat/npowerPrioR/README.md

 # Sampling from a(n approximate) normalised power prior with Stan.

-Package implementing the routines described in [Carvalho & Ibrahim](https://arxiv.org/abs/2004.14912).
+Package implementing the routines described in [Carvalho & Ibrahim (2021)](https://arxiv.org/abs/2004.14912).

 Depends on **rstan** and **bridgesampling** (see [DESCRIPTION](https://github.com/maxbiostat/npowerPrioR/blob/main/DESCRIPTION) for more details).